wp-plugins/wp-csv/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.2

 A powerful, yet simple, CSV importer and exporter for Wordpress posts, pages, and custom post types.
-Tags, Categories, Images, and Custom Fields are fully supported also.

 == Description ==

-Learn more about the plugin <a href='http://cpkwebsolutions.com/wp-csv'>here</a>.
+Most WP features are fully supported.
+Learn more <a href='http://cpkwebsolutions.com/wp-csv'>here</a>.

 == Installation ==